🏡

 • Giorgio Dalla Cia (1978 to 2004): Italian from Friuli, joined for one season and stayed 26 years; co-created Rubicon with Nico Myburgh and established the estate's international reputation

-• Chris Williams (2004 to 2020): trained under Dalla Cia and Michel Rolland; introduced lower new-oak percentages and a more fruit-forward approach while preserving the classic Rubicon structure
+• Chris Williams (2004 to 2020): trained under Dalla Cia from 1995 to 2000 and spent a vintage with Michel Rolland in Pomerol in 1997; introduced lower new-oak percentages and a more fruit-forward style

-• Current team: Wim Truter (cellarmaster), Altus Treurnicht (winemaker), Izak Basson (viticulturist)
+• Current cellar team: Wim Truter (cellarmaster), Altus Treurnicht (winemaker), Izak Basson (viticulturist)

 WINE WITH SETH APP